podusowski/covid-simulations/README.md

 Quick start
 -----------
 The simulation was tested under Ubuntu 20.04 with Python 3.8.5.
-It can be started with:
+After installing requirements from `requirements.txt`, it can be started with:

 ```
 ./simulation.py --location Poland